Bayesian iterative screening in ultra-high dimensional linear regressions: Introduction

 \section{Introduction}

 These days, in diverse disciplines, data sets with hundreds of thousands of variables are commonly arising although only a very few of these variables are believed to be relevant for the response.
 Thus variable selection in linear regression has been a major topic of research over the last two decades in both frequentist and Bayesian statistics.
 A common approach to variable selection as well as coefficient estimation is by penalizing a loss function.
-These shrinkage methods include, but are not limited to, the ridge regression \citep{hoer:kenn:1970}, the popular Lasso \citep{tibs:1996}, the bridge regression \citep{huan:horo:ma:2008}, the SCAD \citep{fan:li:2001}, the elastic net \citep{zou:hast:2005}, the Dantzig selector \citep{cand:tao:2007} and the adaptive Lasso \citep{zou:2006}.
+These shrinkage methods include, but are not limited to, the ridge regression \citep{hoer:kenn:1970}, the popular Lasso \citep{tibs:1996}, the bridge regression \citep{huan:horo:ma:2008}, the SCAD \citep{fan:li:2001}, the elastic net \citep{zou:hast:2005}, the Dantzig selector \citep{cand:tao:2007,mazu:radc:2017} and the adaptive Lasso \citep{zou:2006}.

-The Lasso estimate can be interpreted as the mode of a posterior density when independent Laplace priors are assumed on the regression coefficients \citep{tibs:1996}.
-Using a scale mixture of normal distributions representation for the Laplace distribution, a hierarchical Bayesian Lasso model can be formulated \citep{park:case:2008}.
-Several such Bayes and empirical Bayes penalized regression methods have been developed in the literature.
-See, for example, \cite{li:lin:2010}, \cite{kyun:gill:ghos:case:2010}, \cite{xu:ghos:2015} and \cite{roy:chak:2017}.
-Another approach to Bayesian variable selection is using auxiliary indicator variables (1 indicating presence and 0 indicating absence of the corresponding covariate in the model) to obtain a `spike and slab' prior on the regression coefficients \cite[see e.g.][]{mitc:beau:1988, geor:mccu:1993, yuan:lin:2005, ishw:rao:2005, lian:paul:moli:clyd:berg:2008, john:ross:2012, rock:geor:2014, nari:he:2014, roy:tan:fleg:2018, shin:bhat:john:2018, li:dutt:roy:2020}.
+Several Bayes and empirical Bayes penalized regression methods have been developed in the literature.
+See, for example, \cite{park:case:2008}, \cite{kyun:gill:ghos:case:2010}, and \cite{roy:chak:2017}.
+Another approach to Bayesian variable selection is using auxiliary indicator variables (1 indicating presence and 0 indicating absence of the corresponding covariate in the model) to obtain a `spike and slab' prior on the regression coefficients \cite[see e.g.][]{mitc:beau:1988, geor:mccu:1993, yuan:lin:2005, ishw:rao:2005, lian:paul:moli:clyd:berg:2008, john:ross:2012, rock:geor:2014, nari:he:2014, cast:schm:vand:2015, roy:tan:fleg:2018, shin:bhat:john:2018, li:dutt:roy:2023, barb:berg:2021}.
 Here the `spike' corresponds to the probability mass concentrated at zero or around zero for the variables vulnerable to deletion and the `slab' specifies prior uncertainty for coefficients of other variables.
 We will discuss one such model in details in Section~\ref{sec:hier}.
 Analysis using such models determines (selects) the most promising variables by summarizing the posterior density of the indicator variables and/or the regression coefficients.